zulip/zulip/docs/production/mobile-push-notifications.md

 ## Sending push notifications directly from your server

+This section documents an alternative way to send push notifications that does not involve using the Mobile Push Notifications Service at the cost of needing to compile and distribute modified versions of the Zulip mobile apps.

+We don't recommend this path -- patching and shipping a production mobile app can take dozens of hours to setup even for an experienced developer, and even more time to maintain.
+And it doesn't provide material privacy benefits -- your organization's push notification data would still go through Apple/Google's servers, just not Kandra Labs'.
+Our view is the correct way to optimize for privacy is end-to-end encryption of push notifications.
+But in the interest of transparency, we document in this section roughly what's involved in doing so.

 As we discussed above, it is impossible for a single app in their stores to receive push notifications from multiple, mutually untrusted, servers.
 The Mobile Push Notification Service is one of